One day working on a project for one of my clients, I got fed up with uploading photos on our website and then again on our Facebook page.

 To give you a sense of the overall experience, a gif from one of our fellow Family members, Florian:

 Things move fast in The Family.
 Thanks to our amazing mentor, Balthazar, we’ve already made some bold decisions and launched a bigger upgrade of our platform.
-He has a sharp understanding of the path to success and he really seems to enjoy the ride of turning a small Macedonian business to a global success.
+He has a sharp understanding of the path to success and he really seems to enjoy the ride of turning a small Macedonian business to global success.

 As he says: